CFGA Strategic Restructuring Fund Grant

 Partnership Assessment (consulting services valued at 25,000-$50,000)

 Organizations need to assess their readiness and suitability as potential partners.
-This involves asking a series of questions about each organization and their people (board, staff, volunteers, clients/audience), and looking at the organizations’ strengths, weaknesses and “unique ways of doing things.”
+This involves asking a series of questions about each organization and their people (board, staff, volunteers, clients/audience), and assessing organizations’ strengths, weaknesses, culture and “unique ways of doing things.”
 This is extremely important as experience has shown that an honest evaluation of readiness factors often correlates with success.
-By understanding the strong and weak points relative to a potential strategic restructuring effort, organizations will be in a better position to anticipate difficulties before they occur.
+By understanding the strong and weak points relative to a potential restructuring effort, organizations will be in a better position to anticipate challenges before they occur.
 An assessment is not a cash grant, but a service provided by a consultant with specific organizational assessment skills.

 Readiness and Negotiation ($25,000-$50,000)

-Organizations will negotiate details of the strategic restructuring effort.
-This stage of restructuring delves deeply into the specifics of what is possible for the partnering organizations.
+In this stage of restructuring, organizations delve deeply into the specifics of what is possible for the partners and negotiate the details of the restructuring effort.
 When appropriate, legal counsel should be included to explore specific legal issues that may be relevant to a potential partnership, such as the impact on government contracts, grant agreements or employment agreements.
 At the conclusion of this stage of the process – having agreed upon what the partnering organizations will undertake – the partnering organizations should be ready to design and/or implement their restructuring effort.

 Design and/or Implementation ($25,000-$100,000)